 If you want to build better healthy habits for your and your family, then it’s really a bit of trial and error when it comes to finding the one that best suits you.

 I’ve tried my best to wrangle up some of the better ones…

 Regardless of which you choose, you should be on the lookout for these things:

-Most of the ones I suggested are free… so I implore you to check them all out, if your data plan allows.
+Most of the ones I suggested are free, so I implore you to check them all out if your data plan allows.
 Not to mention, many are accessible on the web.
 So, there is really no excuse.

 Meal planning works!
 You’ve just got to commit to it.
-And if you haven’t got the time, or desire, let these sites and apps do it for you!
+And if you haven’t got the time or desire, let these sites and apps do it for you!
 Especially when so many of them are FREE!